yunxingyidi/VQSmooth/README.md

-# VectorQuantization
+# VQSmooth
-Use vector quantization to reduce the size of LLMs
+Combine VQ and Smoothquant to reduce the size of LLM